cyucccx/myPlayList_analysis/README.md

 `J.csv` is my Japanese song playlist from Apple Music.
 I output it to `.txt`, and let AI turn into `.csv`.

-This dataset has `song`, `singer`, `playing times`, and so on information.
+This dataset contains information such as song titles, singers, and playing times.

-I want to analyze which singer is my favorite.
-What song I listen most times.
+I want to analyze which singers are my favorites, and which songs I listen to the most.

 ## Data Pre-Processing